-Is HUD the only rental assistance provider?
+Is HUD the Section 8 rental assistance program?

-The Department of Housing and Urban Development (HUD), was established by the US government to allocate fund to local housing authorities to administer various rental assistance and subsidized housing programs.
+No. The Department of Housing and Urban Development (HUD), was established by the US government to allocate fund to local housing authorities to administer various rental assistance and subsidized housing programs.

 The application for Section 8 rental assistance must be completed online or in person via your local PHA.
 Either you or the HA representative can fill it out.
 An HA usually needs to collect the following information to determine eligibility:

 1. Names of all persons who would be living in the unit, their sex, date of birth, and relationship to the family head.

 3. Family characteristics (e.g., veteran) or circumstances (e.g., living in substandard housing) that might qualify the family for tenant selection preferences.